gvvaughan/typecheck/README.md

 ```

 The best way to install without [LuaRocks][] is to copy the entire
-`lib/typecheck` directory into a subdirectory of your package search path.
+`lib/typecheck` directory into a subdirectory of your package search path,
+along with the modules listed as dependencies in the included rockspec.

 [luarocks]: http://www.luarocks.org "Lua package manager"